abdullah1308/Crisp-URL/README.md

 # Crisp-URL
 A URL shortener built using React, Go-Fiber and Redis.

-Live demo of the project can be found [here](https://crisp-url.netlify.app).
+[comment]: # (Live demo of the project can be found here - https://crisp-url.netlify.app)

 ## Setup Instructions